ranveerchaudhary/ranveerchaudhary/README.md

 <h2>🤵 About Me</h2>

 <p>Hi :) I'm a machine learning engineer who creates innovative and impactful solutions to address real-world problems.
 I specialize in cutting-edge technologies.
 Beyond all the AI stuff, I'm also a top-tier athlete, and to keep myself sane, I make music.
-Speaking of music, AI's taste in music is, well, let's just say it could use a little human touch.
-That's where my music producer alter ego comes in ;)

 ###